ggeorgak11/mapping_navigation/README.md

 We used the AVD dataset which can be found [here](https://www.cs.unc.edu/~ammirato/active_vision_dataset_website/).
 We provide additional required data (such as detections, semantic segmentations, annotated targets etc.) [here](https://cs.gmu.edu/~ggeorgak/ActiveVisionDataset.zip).
 The file contains a folder "ActiveVisionDataset" that also shows the expected structure of the folders when running the code.
 In each scene folder (i.e. "Home_001_1") put the "high_res_depth" and "jpg_rgb" folders that can be downloaded fromt the official AVD website.
 Finally, in parameters.py, update the avd_root path to point to the "ActiveVisionDataset" folder.
 The target annotations and the chosen test set were provided by: "Mousavian et al, Visual Representation for Semantic Target Driven Navigation".

-Support for Matterport3D is coming soon.
+Support for Matterport3D is updated.

 ### MapNet Module